GRIFFITH YOUNG

 How do domestic violence restraining orders affect custody and visitation in California?

-If a court finds domestic violence occurred in the past five years, Family Code section 3044 creates a presumption that awarding custody to the abusive parent is not in the child’s best interest.
-The court can allow contact that protects the child, such as supervised visitation or safe exchanges, while prioritizing safety.
-Helpful steps if safety is a concern: – Create a safety plan and consider requesting a restraining order – Ask for temporary custody and safe exchange terms – Keep records of incidents and communications – Follow court‑ordered programs and counseling as required We address urgent situations quickly and seek orders that protect children while preserving healthy parent‑child relationships when safe.
+Helpful steps if safety is a concern: create a safety plan and consider requesting a restraining order, ask for temporary custody and safe exchange terms, keep records of incidents and communications, and follow court-ordered programs and counseling as required.
+We address urgent situations quickly and seek court orders that protect children while preserving healthy parent-child relationships when safe.
 If you need immediate help in or near Poway, contact Griffith Young at (858) 345-1720.
 General information only, not legal advice.

 Get Help Now From A Poway Child Custody Attorney

 You deserve a plan that protects your child and fits your life.
 We offer free consultations, rapid filing when needed, and support with fee waivers when appropriate.
-You get exclusive family law focus backed by 15 years of direct practice and 40+ years combined experience.
+You get exclusive family law focus backed by 15 years of direct practice and 40+ years of combined experience.
 A Poway Child Custody Attorney will give you clear steps on day one.